 How Much Does It Cost to Join a Lawsuit?

 Nothing upfront.
-Morgan & Morgan only collects a fee if the case is successful.
+Our firm only collects a fee if the case is successful.

 We accept a fixed percentage (typically one-third) of the recovery.